Saranraajrently/test_app/README.md

-# README
+# FOOD ORDERING SYSTEM

-This README would normally document whatever steps are necessary to get the application up and running.
+This FOS focuses on building food ordering web application using HTML , Ruby on Rails, and Postgresql.

-Things you may want to cover:
+Things completed:

 * Ruby version